 - Foster parents or other caregivers, under certain circumstances.

 - The other inmates – what are they like?

 - Prisoner activities and programs

 To get this information, you have to do a driving history search.

 Have you ever searched for criminal records?
 Was it easy?
-Did you search online or did you have to call the jail? was the information you recieved correct?
+Did you search online or did you have to call the jail?
+Was the information you received correct?
 There are many reasons that people search for criminal backgrounds and records, and your comments may help other people.

 Tell Your Story

 For Federal crimes, the FBI has a list of the Top Ten Most Wanted Criminals.
 In Cherokee County, the Cherokee County Sheriff’s Department keeps their own list of most wanted criminals and fugitives.

 Everyone knows that getting locked up in the Cherokee County jail is something you wish you could avoid, you will soon settle into the daily routine there.
 Expect an alarm to wake up at 6:00AM, and then you’ll have roll call.
 Then you will have breakfast.
 Following breakfast participate in the work program that you’ve been assigned to.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.